dastrukar/hideous-helmet/readme.md

 * `hhw` hud helmet

 ### Spawn info:
-Spawns at any armour and marine corpse. *(at least it should)*\
+Has a chance to spawn at any armour.\
-Jackboots with helmets should also drop them on death.\
+Marines or jackboots with helmets should also drop them on death.\
 *(You can tweak the spawn rate)*

+Note:\
+Enemies don't actually wear the helmets, they just drop them. *(though, i could change that)*

 ## Are there any releases?
 Just download the latest [`master`](https://github.com/dastrukar/hideous-helmet/archive/refs/heads/master.zip) repo and pray that it works.